Member Login | Sign Up

 In my opinion, it’s a double-edged sword.
 It’s great that you can request to have your shoes replaced if you wear through the sole that quickly.
 However, if you’re still playing with a shoe that’s anywhere near wearing through the outsole, it’s less than ideal and can be dangerous because it means you have significantly less traction.

-Last but not least, you’ll have to return your shoes to qualify for a replacement.
+Lastly, you’ll have to return your shoes to qualify for a replacement.
 If you don’t own more than one pair, you may be stuck not playing tennis until they send a replacement.

 Wrapping Up